kelwing38/stirring-subsystem/README.md

 ## System Overview

-Maintaining exact rotational speeds is critical in bioreactor cell cultivation to ensure proper oxygenation and nutrient distribution while preventing shear stress on cells.
+Maintaining uniform and controlled mixing of the liquid inside a bioreactor is critical to maintain a homogenous environment for cell cultivation.
+Thus, the stirring subsystem must be able to maintain exact rotational speeds.

 This subsystem monitors motor rotational velocity via hardware interrupts from a digital Hall effect sensor and computes dynamic PWM corrections through a tuned PI controller to maintain target RPM under variable fluid viscosity and load conditions.

 ---